Ajisai

 June 2, 2006

 Well, there hasn't been a new release, but I have placed Ajisai under the control of Monotone and have checked in a number of changes that were previously unavailable.
-The server allows anonymous checkouts, and instructions on how to get the latest code are available.

 December 6, 2005